datu925/electric-machines/pipeline/README.md

 - for each input table, a `.json` file from the LLM is created in the `reformatted/` directory.
 It should just be a possibly-empty list of reformatted records.
 - a `dropped_files.json` file in the `runs/` directory, noting which files could not be parsed by the LLM.

-## Merge and Filter

-We then merge the reformatted tables by model number and do a minimal-effort filter on the results to try to get rid of garbage models.
-The output of this stage is still schema-less.

-Usage: `npx ts-node src/merge_tables.ts --folders <folders>`

 ## Rename Columns

 We now go back to the LLM to rename columns to try to fit our schema.
 We don't do this earlier to avoid throwing out/losing data too early, since a lot of things can go wrong in this stage.

 Usage: `npx ts-node src/rename_columns.ts --wait 100 --folders <folders>`

+## Correct Data

+We use the LLM again to read through the text outside of the tables in the PDF and fill in any fields we are missing.
+This can help catch fields in the schema that are common across all models listed in the documentation, like breaker size.

+Usage: `npx ts-node src/correct_data.ts --wait 100 --folders <folders>`

 ## Validate Against Schema